Bussiereg/Bussiereg/README.md

 ## ☀️ Main projects

-- 🏓 **[Transcendence]** - The project is till in development, I will add the link when we will release our first version.
+- 🏓 **Transcendence** - The project is still in development, I will add the link when our first release is ready.
-  - The final project of the 42 curriculum!
-Host a web application that lets you remotely play against others the classic Pong game.
+  - The final project of the 42 core curriculum!
+Web application that lets you remotely play against others the classic Pong game.
   - Deploying and managing the application flow with Docker.
 Developing the backend using Python/Django.
   - Storing the scores on a Blockchain using smart contract.